sojomo/cv/index.md

  - Committee member of the Digital Health Committee (ESCRS)
  - Member of the Cornea Society
  - Member of the American European Congress of Ophthalmic Surgery (AECOS)
+ - Member of the Anterior Segment Expert Committee of the European Vision Institute Clinical Research Network (EVICR.net)

 ### Editorial Work

  - Editorial board for the Journal of EU Cornea since Feb 2019
  - Editorial board for Eurotimes magazine since Oct 2018
+ - European (EBO) editor for the American Academy of Ophthalmology (AAO) Basic and Clinical Science Course Section 11: Lens and Cataract

 ### Educational Roles: Student Guidance and Supervision